ChristalLewis/vm-remote-desktop/README.md

 <img src="https://imgur.com/lP7ML9j.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once you are logged in to your Azure account, go to the search barand type "Resource Group".
+1. Once you are logged into your Azure account, go to the search bar and type "Resource Group".
+Then select the gray highlighted words "Resource group" with a left click of your mouse/touchpad.
 </p>
 <br />